phkehl/ubloxcfg/cfggui/README.md

 * plot trajectory with error estimates
 * OpenGL::SaveState()/RervertState() or something like that
 * Something's wrong when stepping logs by epoch: UBX-NAV-EOE is not shown?!
+* Use JSON to store config and states

 * Check out stuff here: <https://github.com/mahilab/mahi-gui>
 * Check out <https://github.com/bkaradzic/bgfx>